mikecokina/elisa/README.rst

 surface features such as spots (and pulsations which will be added soon).
 Current capabilities include:

     - ``BinarySystem:`` class for modelling surfaces of detached, semi-detached and over-contact binaries
+    - ``SingleSystem:`` class for modelling surfaces of single star light curves with full implementation of spots and pulsations
     - ``Observer:`` class for generating light curves (and in future other observables)
     - ``Spots:`` class for generating stellar spot with given longitude, latitude, radius and temperature factor
+    - ``Pulsations:`` class for modelling low amplitude pulsations based on spherical harmonics
     - ``Fitting methods`` provide capabilities to fit radial velocities curves and light curves via implementaion of ``non-linear least squares`` method and also via ``Markov Chain Monte Carlo`` method.
+    - radial velocity curve modelling in Observer class including ``Rossiter-McLaughlin`` effect, variation due to spots and pulsations

 **ELISa** is currently still under development.
 Development of the following features is in progress:

-    - ``SingleSystem:`` class for modelling surfaces of single star light curves with full implementation of spots and pulsations
-    - ``Pulsations:`` class for modelling low amplitude pulsations based on spherical harmonics functions

 We also plan to implement following features:

-    - addition of radial velocity curves to Observer class with ``Rossiter-McLaughlin`` effect
-    - some extended ``LC`` and ``RV`` fitting using various additional methods and features such as classification of eclipsing binaries via ``neural-networks``
+    - extension of ``LC`` and ``RV`` fitting methods using various additional methods and features such as classification of eclipsing binaries via ``neural-networks`` aimed towards automatisation of the inverse problem,
     - addition of synthetic spectral line modelling

 Requirements